garth74/python-opensea-api-client/README.md

 # opensea-api-client

-This is a client library for accessing the [OpenSea](https://opensea.io) API.
+This package was created using the [Python OpenAPI](https://github.com/openapi-generators/openapi-python-client) for accessing the [OpenSea](https://opensea.io) API.
 This package is not affiliated with OpenSea.
-Additionally, this package was created using the [Python OpenAPI](https://github.com/openapi-generators/openapi-python-client).

 Things to know: